The-McGrail-Foundation/MIMEDefang-website/content/pages/man/md-mx-ctrl.md

     parse by computer.
 The result is a single line with six words on it.
     The words are separated by a single space character.

-Each character in the first word corresponds to a worker, and is \"I\" for an idle worker, \"B\" for a busy worker, \"S\" for a worker which is not running, and \"K\" for a worker which has been killed, but has not yet exited.
-A worker is \"idle\" if there is a running Perl process waiting to do work. \"Busy\" means the Perl process is currently filtering a message. \"S\" means there is no associated Perl process with the worker, but one can be started if the load warrants.
-Finally,
-\"K\" means the worker Perl process has been killed, but has yet to terminate.
+Each character in the first word corresponds to a worker, and is "I" for an idle worker, "B" for a busy worker, "S" for a worker which is not running, and "K" for a worker which has been killed, but has not yet exited.
+A worker is "idle" if there is a running Perl process waiting to do work.
+"Busy" means the Perl process is currently filtering a message.
+"S" means there is no associated Perl process with the worker, but one can be started if the load warrants.
+Finally, "K" means the worker Perl process has been killed, but has yet to terminate.

 The second word is the total number of messages processed since the multiplexor started up.
 The third word is the total number of workers which have been activated since the multiplexor started up.
-(That is, it\'s a count of the number of times the multiplexor has forked and exec\'d the Perl filter.)
+(That is, it's a count of the number of times the multiplexor has forked and exec'd the Perl filter.)

 The fourth word is the size of the queue for request queuing, and the fifth word is the actual number of requests in the queue.
 The sixth word